KorbinianKuhn/ramses-auth/README.md

 - `alg {string}` - Parameter name for describing the algorithm<br>Default: `RS256`
 - `jti {boolean}` - Add a unique JWT ID (uuidv4).
-- `lifetime {number}` - Lifetime of the ticket.
+- `lifetime {number}` - Lifetime of the token.
 The value will be added to the current time and stored as expiration time under the `exp` claim.
 - `jpi {string}`
     - `type {string}` - Values (root, parent, chain).
-    - `parent {Object}` - The parent ticket as JWS.
+    - `parent {Object}` - The parent token as JWS.
 - `encrypt (Array[Object])` - An array of objects that have to contain the following claims:
     - `aud {Array[string]}` - The audience or audiences that the encryption is meant for.
     - `alg {string}` - The encryption algorithm.